Jobs

 • Operate a string trimmer to maintain edges around farm infrastructure

-• Shovel snow
+• Shovel snow on regularly scheduled work days

 Communication: